Creative Teaching Ideas for

 SUPPLIES

-• You can buy a 4-pack of old-fashioned skippin' ropes right here
+You can buy a 4-pack of old-fashioned skippin' ropes right here.

-• OR, if you’re extra enterprising, bravo!
+OR, if you’re extra enterprising, bravo!
 For handles, all you’ll need is 4-5” lengths of inch-think wooden dowels and a drill with a long bit.
 Here’s a good description of how to do this.
 If you’re looking for a shortcut, ask a kind person at your hardware store to cut PVC pipes into short lengths for you.
 You'll also need flexible cotton or nylon rope – adjust the lengths to fit the kids.
 When the handles have been tied on, they should reach to the child’s underarms.
 Thread the rope through handles, knotting the ends to hold them in place.

-• Whether you buy or DIY the skip rope, you'll need red and blue masking tape, for grip and true-to-the-story color.
+Whether you buy or DIY the skip rope, you'll need red and blue masking tape, for grip and true-to-the-story color.

 DIRECTIONS

-rap the handles with tape, covering with one color first, then adding the second in stripes on top.
+Have the kids wrap the handles with tape, covering with one color first, then adding the second in stripes on top.

 FOR DISCUSSION